jgalligan1993/Generating-Trend-Indicators-in-kdb/whitepaper.md

 |:--:|
 |*Figure 5: Money flow Index for Ethereum where n=14*|

 Money Flow Index (MFI) is a technical oscillator that is similar to RSI but instead uses price and volume for identifying overbought and oversold conditions.
 This indicator weighs in on volume and not just price to give it relative score.
 A low volume with a large price movement will have less impact on the relative score compared to a high volume move with a lower price move.
-You see new highs/lows and large price swings but also if there is there any volume behind the move or if it is just a small trade.
+You see new highs/lows and large price swings but also if there is a price swing is there any volume behind the move or if it is just a small trade.
 The market will generally correct itself.
 It can be used to spot divergences that warn traders of a change in trend.
 MFI is known as the volume-weighted RSI[^4] .
 We leverage the relativeStrength function used in the RSI calculation below.
 ```q
 mfiMain:{[h;l;c;n;v]
 		TP:avg(h;l;c); /typical price